liveryvideo/iOS-video-player-developer/README.md

 # iOS-video-player-developer
-Make a pull request on our team
+Create a pull request on our team

 Developers wanted - Amsterdam - full-time